ryanslikesocool/NSMetadataToolbox/FUTURE.md

 // The shorthand attribute key accessor might be an issue
 // if I'm not able to extend `NSMetadataAttributeProtocol`.
-// This could cause issues if the attribute key type name
+// This could also cause issues if the attribute key type name
-// doesn't follow a standard convention. extension NSMetadataAttributeProtocol where
+// doesn't follow a standard convention.
+// Shorthand attribute key accessors may need to be declared manually. extension NSMetadataAttributeProtocol where
 	Self == NSMetadataAttributeKey<
 		NSMetadataAttribute.DisplayNameKey